mkantrr/ODHS/README.md

 6. Create a new database named `odhsmd`.
 With the database created, navigate to it by clicking on it in the lefthand pane
 7. Import the `odhsmd.sql` file located in `htdocs/ODHS/sql` into this new database
 8. Create another new database named `odhsvms`.
 With the database created, navigate to it by clicking on it in the lefthand pane
-9. Import the `odhvms.sql` file located in `htdocs/ODHS/sql` into this new database
+9. Import the `odhsvms.sql` file located in `htdocs/ODHS/sql` into this new database
 10. Navigate to [http://localhost/ODHS/login.php](http://localhost/ODHS/login.php)
 11. Log into the root user account using the username `vmsroot` with password `vmsroot` and clicking on the 'Log in' button.
 12. Once logged in, create a new user by clicking on "Go to Volunteer Management System Dashboard" then clicking "Create Account"